 Paper submission will open on the 15th of November.

-Paper acceptances will be communicated by 15 March 2019.
+Paper acceptances will be communicated by 2nd of March 2020.

 Register HERE for the conference

 Paper submissions to the conference will be managed via ConfTool.
-Please follow the link below to submit your paper:
+Please follow the link below to read our paper submission instructions and submit your paper:

 The main conference includes the Plenary sessions, Panel discussions and Parallel sessions for the Main Conference papers.
-The Gala Dinner and Awards Ceremony will be on 26 April 2019 (7.30 pm onwards).
-The conference will close on 27 April 2019 (about 3 pm).
+The Gala Dinner and Awards Ceremony will be on 3rd of April 2020 (7.00 pm onwards).
+The conference will close on 4th of April 2020 (about 3 pm).
 Main conference papers should be submitted to the below tracks.

 Tracks and Chairs